chochodev/chochodev/README.md

 ### 👋 Hey there!
 I'm a Emmanuel Michael, a web developer with a passion for:
 - Backend engineering using Python and its frameworks like Django, Flask, and RestAPI.
-- On the frontend side, I love working with JavaScript and frameworks such as React, Next and React-Native.
+- On the frontend side, I love working with JavaScript and frameworks such as Svelte, React, Next and React-Native.

 👯 I enjoy collaborating with startups and contributing to exciting projects.
 ⚡ Fun Fact: I believe in continuous learning and always strive to improve my coding skills.
 Let's connect and create something awesome together! 😄